This post may contain affiliate links. Thank you for your support.

-Well, pumpkin season is about to be in full swing soon and that means that there are a lot of pumpkin spice flavoured everything to go around!
-If you’re starting to think it might be a good idea to find a slightly healthier way to enjoy your favourite pumpkin treats, then you’re going to love this dairy free pumpkin spice creamer recipe for making your own pumpkin coffee drinks.
-It’s so easy to make and the fresh pumpkin flavour that you get when you make your own this way is so much better than any store bought pumpkin coffee drink.
+Pumpkin season is in full swing, and that means that there is a lot of pumpkin spice flavored everything to go around!
+If you’re starting to think it might be a good idea to find a slightly healthier way to enjoy your favorite spiced pumpkin treats, then you’re going to love this dairy-free pumpkin spice creamer recipe for making your own creamy pumpkin coffee drinks.
+It’s so easy to make, and the fresh pumpkin flavor that you get when you make your own this way is so much better than any store-bought pumpkin coffee drink that might be full of syrups and artificial flavors.

-If you have a tradition of picking up a PSL at this time of year, you can add this pumpkin pie flavoring to your own homemade lattes as well to make a true pumpkin spice latte.
+If you have a tradition of picking up a PSL at this time of year, you can add this pumpkin pie flavoring to your own homemade lattes as well to make a true pumpkin spice latte for your morning coffee.

 Ingredients Needed for the Homemade Coffee Creamer

-I have not tried this with soy milk yet, but any non-dairy milks you can find, sweetened or not, should be great substitutes if you can’t find the exact milk I used pictured below.
-Just adjust the amount of maple syrup if you use a milk that is already sweetened.
+I have not tried this with soy milk yet, but any non-dairy milks you can find, sweetened or not, should be great substitutes for your cup of coffee if you can’t find the exact milk I used pictured below.
+Just adjust the amount of maple syrup if you use milk that is already sweetened.

 You’ll need: